bledoux2002/Another_Boomer_Shooter/README.md

 ## Deployment

-To deploy this project, either run DOOMOUT.exe from the Builds folder, or add the entire project to the Unity Hub and open and run from the Unity editor.
-Currently built on Unity 2021.3.11f1.
+To deploy this project, add the project to the Unity Hub and build/run from the Unity editor.
+Currently built on Unity 2021.3.15f1.

 ## Sources